Proper Prototyping Practices for Product Development

 It is important to remember that, more often than not, the first PCB for a new concept will likely not be the final one.
 Be prepared to make iterations, keep track of changes, and work cross-functionally early on to avoid delays during development.

-When you’re ready to prototype your PCB, using a CM with online capabilities will help you keep your files better organized, rather than emailing different versions of your designs and keeping track in you inbox.
+When you’re ready to prototype your PCB, using a CM with online capabilities will help you keep your files better organized, rather than emailing different versions of your designs and keeping track in your inbox.

 Related Topics